jimjonesbr/wmss/README.md

 #### [MusicXML](https://github.com/jimjonesbr/wmss/blob/master/README.md#musicxml)

 WMSS has an embedded Music2RDF Converter that enables direct MusicXML import.
 However, WMSS requests rely on metadata that aren't normally encoded in MusicXML files.
 This information can be provided using an XML document, which has to be sent to the server in an extra file using the parameter `metadata`.
-The metadata file has to be encoded like this:
+The metadata can be encoded as XML ..

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>